 My name is Eimear and I live in Galway in the west of Ireland.
-This blog started off as bit of a ‘pet project’ to see if I could make all my own clothes, as I had started to notice a certain imbalance in the way we buy (and throw) clothing.
+This blog started off as bit of a ‘pet project’ to see if I could make all my own clothes.
+Like a lot of people, as I had started to notice a certain imbalance in the way we buy (and throw) clothing.
 Charity shops have far more clothes than they can sell, and a lot of clothing consumption is done without a thought for social and environmental impact.
 Some donated clothes to charity shops are good but don’t sell as they are the wrong shape or size, so I also wanted to see if it was possible to remake them – and remake them better.

 Remaking has many advantages –